 Incorporating Income Tax Planning into your Estate Plan

 As estate-planning attorneys settle into the new tax rules for 2013, the focus of estate planning is beginning to take a marked shift.
 The $5.25 million federal estate tax exemption means that fewer people will have to plan to avoid federal estate taxes.
-Therefore, as a recent article explains, estate-planning attorneys are now shifting their attention to different ways they can utilize estate planning tools to reduce income taxes.
+Therefore, estate-planning attorneys are now shifting their attention to different ways they can utilize estate planning tools to reduce income taxes.